dudeisbrendan03/SPM-CLI/README.md

 # SPM-CLI

+## The state of spm

+Previous release:   None
+LTS release:        None
+Current release:    None
+Next release:       v1.0.0-alpha

+SPM is in development, we are yet to have a public release schedule.

+Currently, the project is not able to take contributions- it is being used for a formal project.
+~~Feel free to make contributions to the project!~~

 ## What is SPM

 SPM is intended to be a unified package manager, allowing software previously unpublished on package managers, and ones already existing on other ones, to exist in one place.